 Many men contribute to society in meaningful ways

 How can Conscious Masculinity help Humanity and the Planet?

 Hello, I’m Pip Cornall, welcome to the Male Challenge.

-I’ve worked with young men in a juvenile prison in Oregon and Juvenile Justice Courts in Australia.
-Before they were sentenced, these boys and young men were already in prison.
+I’ve worked with young men in a juvenile prison in Oregon and in Juvenile Justice Courts in Australia.
+But before they were sentenced, these boys and young men were already in prison.

-THEIR PRISONS: The mental/social prison of ‘false masculinity,’ (the old male narrative/’story’) sets them up as macho boys or men – often leading to criminal or anti-social activity – followed by time in a juvenile prison.
+Prisons: The mental/social prison of ‘false masculinity,’ sets them up as macho boys or men, often leading to criminal or anti-social activity, often followed by time in a prison.
 Both prisons have walls.
-The first walls are mental, emotional & social – the others are physical walls of concrete and razor wire.
+The first walls are mental, emotional & social, the others are physical walls of concrete and razor wire.

-As ‘good’ men we need to change how some males treat women who represent about 50% of the global population.
+As ‘good’ men we need to change how some males treat women, who of course represent about 50% of the global population.

-Think about it: By abusing women we abuse the place of our birth; where we came from; where we took shelter for 9 months.
-We need to honour and respect this place – a woman’s body – our place – our beginning.
+We are all born inside a woman: By abusing women we also abuse the place of our birth; the place we came from; where we took shelter for 9 months.
+We need to learn to honour and respect this place – a woman’s body – our place – our beginning.

-How to build conscious masculinity: One of many ways to produce more good men is to begin exploring the negative aspects of our gender programming. (its not all bad) Having identified negative social socialisation we can choose to manage or discard this programming.
+How to build conscious masculinity: One of many ways to produce more good men is to begin exploring the negative aspects of our gender programming. (its not all bad – it’s mostly good) Having identified negative social socialisation we can choose to manage or discard the programming.